 Into the Woods

 I went to the woods because I wished to live deliberately.
 I wanted to live deep and suck all the marrow of life, to put to rout all that was not life, and not, when I came to die, discover that I had not lived.
+From "Walden", by Henry David Thoreau (condensed) I spend a… Continue reading Into the Woods

 Wildflowers

 Spring came late in Lithuania this year.
-Winter didn’t start in earnest until January, but it found its feet quickly and dug in hard.
+Winter didn't start in earnest until January, but it found its feet quickly and dug in hard.
 Snow fell on top of snow and temperatures held at about -19 C (-2 F) until the end of February.
-It was beautiful to behold, even if it cost a small fortune in heating bills!
-Continue reading “Wildflowers”
+It was beautiful to behold, even if it cost a small… Continue reading Wildflowers

 Living in the Moment

 I envy animals sometimes.
 They live life in the moment.
 If they feel like eating, they eat.
 If they feel like sleeping, they sleep.
-And while they’re alert for danger and will bolt if they feel the need, they return to their relaxed state very quickly.
+And while they're alert for danger and will bolt if they feel the need, they return to their relaxed state very quickly.
 No need to dwell on that last danger.
-No need to worry about the next danger until it presents itself.
-They are blissfully unaware that their world is full of danger, and that tomorrow might never come.
-Continue reading “Living in the Moment”
+No… Continue reading Living in the Moment

 Dasher and Dancer and Prancer and Vixen…